gebn/bmc_exporter/README.md

     # HELP chassis_intrusion Whether the system cover is open, according to Get Chassis Status.
     # TYPE chassis_intrusion gauge
     chassis_intrusion 0
-    # HELP chassis_power_draw_watts The instantaneous amount of electricity being used by the machine.
-    # TYPE chassis_power_draw_watts gauge
-    chassis_power_draw_watts 259
     # HELP chassis_power_fault Whether a fault has been detected in the main power subsystem, according to Get Chassis Status.
     # TYPE chassis_power_fault gauge
     chassis_power_fault 0
     # HELP chassis_powered_on Whether the system is currently turned on, according to Get Chassis Status.
 If 0, the system could be in S4/S5, or mechanical off.
     # TYPE chassis_powered_on gauge
     chassis_powered_on 1

-If the BMC supports [DCMI](https://www.intel.com/content/dam/www/public/us/en/documents/technical-specifications/dcmi-v1-5-rev-spec.pdf) (an extension of IPMI v2.0), and the machine's PSU supports PMBus, this exporter will expose the machine's power consumption in a `chassis_power_draw_watts` metric.
-If this is not present in the scrape output, it is because the BMC does not satisfy one of these criteria.
+    # HELP power_draw_watts The instantaneous amount of electricity being used by the machine, broken down by PSU where possible.
+    # TYPE power_draw_watts gauge
+    power_draw_watts{psu="1"} 70
+    power_draw_watts{psu="2"} 105
+    # HELP processor_temperature_celsius The temperature of each CPU in degrees celsius.
+    # TYPE processor_temperature_celsius gauge
+    processor_temperature_celsius{cpu="1"} 42
+    processor_temperature_celsius{cpu="2"} 44

+The PSU(s) in the machine must support PMBus for `power_draw_watts` to be exposed.
+The exporter will try to fetch these values from sensors, falling back to [DCMI](https://www.intel.com/content/dam/www/public/us/en/documents/technical-specifications/dcmi-v1-5-rev-spec.pdf) (an extension of IPMI v2.0) to get an aggregate for the machine.
-You can use the underlying [`bmc`](https://github.com/gebn/bmc) library to investigate further.
+You can use the underlying [`bmc`](https://github.com/gebn/bmc) library to further investigate capabilities.

 ### Interesting Queries